Skip to contents

 Details

-You may request returning specific statistical variables by setting var.*, or you can get all by setting full.outputs=TRUE.
-Note that statistics covered by full.outputs or var.* are the ones from broom::tidy() and broom::glance() only, and do not include corrected p-values.
+You may request returning specific statistical variables by setting var.*, or you can get all by setting full.outputs = TRUE.
+Note that statistics covered by full.outputs or var.* are the ones from broom::tidy(), broom::glance() only, and do not include corrected p-values.
 However FDR-corrected p-values ("fdr") are generated by default.
-List of acceptable statistic names for each of var.*:

-• var.terms: c("estimate","std.error","statistic","p.value"); For interpretation please see tidy.lm.
+• var.terms: c("estimate", "std.error", "statistic", "p.value"); For interpretation please see tidy.lm.

 • var.model: c("r.squared", "adj.r.squared", "sigma", "statistic", "p.value", "df", "logLik", "AIC", "BIC", "deviance", "df.residual", "nobs"); For interpretation please see glance.lm.